1943 Cornell Big Red football team

 The 1943 Cornell Big Red football team was an American football team that represented Cornell University as an independent during the 1943 college football season.
 In its eighth season under head coach Carl Snavely, the team compiled a 6–4 record and outscored opponents 158–138.
 The team captain was Meredith "Bud" Cushing.

+In the final Litkenhous Ratings, Cornell ranked 57th among the nation's college and service teams with a rating of 81.7.

 Cornell played its home games at Schoellkopf Field in Ithaca, New York.